 It depends.
-Applicants are required to demostrate a sufficient level of English proficiency.
+Applicants are required to demonstrate a sufficient level of English proficiency.
 If you are an international applicant who has never received a university degree from a college or university where English was the language of instruction, you will need to submit a TOEFL score.
-However, if you are an international applicant that has received a degree from a university where English was the language of instruction (for example, you are a Japanese national who received her BA from an American university) then you don't need to submit a TOEFL score.
+However, if you are an international applicant that has received a degree from a university where English was the language of instruction (for example, you are a Japanese national who received her BA from an American university) then you don’t need to submit a TOEFL score.

 What are the minimum scores for the TOEFL and IELTS?

 For the TOEFL, the minimum required score is 80 (on the iBT), 550 (on the paper-based test), and 213 (on the computer-based test).
 For the IELTS, the minimum required score is 7.0.

 What is the required length for the academic writing sample?

 There is no minimum or maximum length to the writing sample.
 The average length of samples received by the Department of Government is 15 to 20 pages.